presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-5.1 **Challenge Problem:** The list ``current`` contains some of the sports that were played in the 2016 Olympics.
-The dictionary ``sport_counts`` contains some of the sports that have been played in prior Olympic meets, and how many Olympic meets they were played in.
-Iterate through each sport in the dictionary ``sport_counts`` and update its value by 1 if it was played in 2016 (if it was not played in 2016, its value should not be changed).
+5.1 **Challenge** The list ``current`` contains some of the sports that were played in the 2016 Olympics.
+The dictionary ``sport_counts`` contains some of the sports that have been played in prior Olympic meets, and how many Olympics they were played in.
+Iterate through each sport included in the dictionary ``sport_counts`` and update its value by 1 if it was played in 2016 (if it was not played in 2016, its value should not be changed).

 .. activecode:: ee_ch12_051
    :tags:Dictionaries/Dictionaryoperations.rst